Even though a large percentage of women have a normal size labia minora, there are still reasons why they would prefer

-Before Labiaplasty surgery, you will have a consultation and an examination with Associate Professor Magnusson at his Toowoomba or Gold Coast surgery.
+Before labiaplasty surgery, you will have a consultation and an examination with Associate Professor Magnusson at his Toowoomba or Gold Coast surgery.
 During your consultation, it is important to ask any questions that you may have about Labiaplasty surgery.
-Dr Magnusson will take the time to understand what you are hoping your end result to be, before explaining the surgical technique and options available to you.
+A/Prof Magnusson will take the time to understand what you are hoping your end result to be, before explaining the surgical technique and options available to you.

 The aim of surgery is to create a more even and appealing vulva (external genital organs of the female).
 Surgery is most frequently used to address elongated labia minora which reduce irritation and inflammation associated with increased prominence.
 Less frequently women will have surgery to reduce their clitoral hood to increase sexual stimulation.

-For all patients wanting to be asleep during surgery, the Labiaplasty is undertaken in an accredited hospital.
+Under law in Queensland, Labiaplasty surgery is undertaken in an accredited hospital.
 Surgery can be performed under local anaesthetic or with a general anaesthetic.
 Surgery is performed as a day procedure.
-For patients choosing to have surgery awake under local anaesthetic, it can be carried out either in a day hospital setting or Dr Magnusson’s rooms.

 During the procedure, the excess tissue is excised from the labia minora, so they no longer extend past the labia majora.
 Dr Magnusson uses absorbable sutures which mean that the sutures will not need to be removed following surgery.

-We find women from Toowoomba, Brisbane and the Gold Coast who experience different degrees of vaginal hypertrophy are often suitable candidates for this surgery.
-Since excessive vaginal tissue can cause discomfort and pain; many patients want Labiaplasty surgery to decrease the size of their labia minora.
+We find women from Toowoomba, Brisbane and the Gold Coast who experience different degrees of labial hypertrophy or elongation with irritation are often suitable candidates for his surgery.
+Most patients want labiaplasty surgery to decrease the size of their labia minora.